My question of recent days has been what are the covenantal blessings we Gentiles receive in this life on earth?

 So, I do not object to applying Israel’s promises to the church.
 My complaint is only against the presumption that applies Israel’s promises ONLY to the church of this age.
 This can only be done by a questionable process of wholesale ‘re-interpretation’ and ‘spiritualization’ that completely denies to a future Israel the literal meaning of the promises in their original setting and intention.
 It is a usurping policy that misses entirely the whole point of Paul’s mystery (Ro 11:25).
 According to Paul, the covenant itself cannot realize its climax and goal apart from the restoration of the ‘natural branches.”
 While Israel is still in their sins, we may be sure that the covenant is yet unfulfilled in its totality (Ro 11:27 with Isa 59:21).

-It is difficult for me to see how these interpreters can so certainly deny, at least the possibility of a future literal fulfillment of the promises to Israel, since in almost every OT context Israel is shown to be in a state of abiding apostasy of unbelief, and under covenant judgment right up until the post-tribulational day of the Lord, which the NT does NOT re-interpret, but continues to understand as still future.
+It is difficult for me to see how these interpreters can so certainly deny even the possibility of a future literal fulfillment of the promises to Israel, since in almost every OT context, Israel is shown to be in a state of abiding apostasy of unbelief, and under covenant judgment right up until the post-tribulational day of the Lord, which the NT does NOT re-interpret, but continues to understand as still future.
 This, and this alone, is the “set time” to favor Zion (Ps 102:13; Mt 23:39), never before (see Dan 11:36b).

-You would at least expect a modesty of uncertainty that the still future day of the Lord (second coming) might perchance yet see a literal fulfillment of the promises, since this alone would agree with the clear context of every OT promise concerning Israel’s national redemption at end of the last, unequaled tribulation.
+You would at least expect a modesty of uncertainty that the still future day of the Lord (second coming) might perchance yet bring a literal fulfillment of the promises, since this alone would agree with the clear context of every OT promise concerning Israel’s national redemption at the end of the last and unequaled tribulation.

-Remember, the church, the body of Christ, in continuity with the righteous remnant of the OT, is NOT a NEW, but a ‘newly revealed’ entity (important distinction).
+Remember, the church, the body of Christ, in continuity with the righteous remnant of the OT, is NOT a NEW, but a ‘NEWLY REVEALED’ entity (an important distinction).
 Such a revealed entity does not end with the rapture, as held by some.
 Rather, at the end of Jacob’s trouble, the remnant of Israel that are left are transformed by the same revelation that arrested Paul on the Damascus road.
-It is this life giving revelation that makes the church the church (Mt 16:17-18), regardless of dispensation, whether now, or in a future millennium.
-The saved of Israel, together with all that will be gathered to Christ throughout the millennium, will be at that time the born again body of Christ on earth awaiting glorification at the second resurrection, but under a unique stewardship appropriately suited to that dispensation of divine purpose.
+It is this life-giving revelation that makes the church the church (Mt 16:17-18), regardless of dispensation, whether now, or in a future millennium.
+The saved of Israel, together with all who will be gathered to Christ throughout the millennium, will be at that time the born-again body of Christ on earth, awaiting glorification at the second resurrection, but under a unique stewardship appropriately suited to that dispensation of divine purpose.